-Don't you just wish for at least a thousand of free ways to drive traffic to your website?
+Do you dream of at least a thousand free ways to drive traffic to your website?

-Before we begin a conversation about the free ways to drive traffic to your website, let's look at the big picture for a minute.
+Before we begin the conversation about the free ways to drive traffic to your website, let’s look at the big picture for a minute.

 No matter how far you’re into the blogging journey, you probably already know: